kr1zzo-FER/Model-Informed-Path-Planning/README.md

 <img src="assets/labust_logo.png" alt="drawing" width="50"/>

-## Acknowledgments
+## 🖋️ Acknowledgments

-This repository is built using the following resources and it is used only for educational purposes:
+Parts of this repository are based on the following resources and they are used for educational purposes:
 * [PythonRobotics repository](https://github.com/AtsushiSakai/PythonRobotics)
 * [PythonRobotics documentation](https://arxiv.org/abs/1808.10703)